-Trinidad has lots of museums – probably second only to the capital city of Havana, Cuba.
-And they’re all dedicated to telling the story of Cuba’s third oldest settlement.
-However, I found that the best way to appreciate the 500-year old city is to walk through the streets of the old town area.
+Trinidad has lots of museums – second only to the Cuba capital city of Havana.
+And they’re all dedicated to telling the story of Cuba’s third-oldest settlement.
+However, I found that the best way to appreciate the 500-year-old city is to walk through the streets of the old town area — Mazell Purnell

-During my brief stay in the city known as Cuba’s colonial crown jewel, I wandered through the maze of narrow streets and admired the well preserved pastel colored buildings that house shops, restaurants and private residence.
+During my brief stay in the city known as Cuba’s colonial crown jewel, I wandered through the maze of narrow streets and admired the well-preserved pastel-colored buildings that house shops, restaurants, and private residences.
 According to legends, pastel colors were chosen because white was considered too harsh on people’s eyes in the strong tropical sun.
 I can certainly believe the legend since the sun was pretty strong during my late October 2009 visit.

 A trip to the top of the tower of the former convent was well worth the one peso collected by the indifferent guard.
 At the top, I had another fantastic view of the city and the surrounding Sierra del Escambray.

 Trinidad’s blessings don’t end with the city’s colorful houses and historic museums and buildings.
 In nearby El Cubano Park located 5 km (3 miles) outside the city, I took a relatively easy 3,600-meter (2.2-mile) trek along a shady path to one of the park’s main features, a waterfall that flows into a shallow swimming pool.
 The route to the waterfall was full of interest and diversity including swinging suspension and fixed bridges.

 On the way, I ducked under stone arches and moved cautiously over stepping stones that jutted out of the water of gently flowing streams and passed a peasant cabin with a horse grazing in the yard.